jLaszczewski/MyReactReduxStarter/README.md

  After that your project is ready to code!

  PS: If you want to use github, I prefere to not upload node_modules and created by system or compilator not important file to repository.
-To do that create file '.gitignore' in your main directory and type in:
+To do that create file _.gitignore_ in your main directory and type in:
 ```
 /node_modules
 bundle.js